AlexMacD6/ConsignCrew/pr-templates/photo-gallery-feature.md

 ## Changelog

+### Bug Fixes
+- **Fixed Photo Gallery Upload Issue**: Photos selected from the gallery were not being processed correctly
+  - Gallery photos already exist in S3, so they no longer re-upload
+  - Instead, their existing URLs are used directly
+  - Updated `handleBulkPhotoUpload()` to detect gallery photos (via `galleryId` and `url` fields)
+  - Gallery photos skip S3 upload and proceed directly to form generation
+  - Fixed TypeScript type definitions to support `File | null` for gallery photos
+  - Updated components: `MediaPreview.tsx`, `PhotoDisplay.tsx` to handle gallery photos

+- **Created Separate Gallery Photos Interface**: Photos from gallery now have their own dedicated UI
+  - Added new "gallery" upload method state
+  - Created dedicated green-themed interface for gallery photos (vs blue for bulk upload)
+  - Updated `handleGalleryPhotosSelected()` to switch to "gallery" mode
+  - Gallery interface shows "Use X Photos & Generate Form" button (not "Upload")
+  - Added helpful text: "These photos are already uploaded and won't be re-uploaded"
+  - Added "Change Photos" button to easily reopen the gallery modal
+  - Prevents confusion between uploading new photos vs using existing gallery photos

 ### Database Schema
 - Added new `PhotoGallery` model to store user's photo library
   - Fields: userId, s3Key, url, thumbnailUrl, originalFilename, fileSize, mimeType, width, height, status, listingId, createdAt, updatedAt